huijing/huijing.github.io/_drafts/drupal-101-getting-started-with-d8.md

     <p class="no-margin">Navigate to wherever you store your local development sites and run the following:</p>
     <pre><code class="language-bash">drush dl drupal-8 --select</code></pre>
     I suppose you could go for the dev version, but the latest beta will be fine as well.
-Another advantage of using Drush to get the Drupal 8 files is that I didn't have to go through steps 3, 4 and 5.
 2. **Run the install script**
     Navigate to the base url of your site and you should see something like this: